2021 NYS 3-8 Assessments FAQ

 2. When will the 2018 New York State 3-8 Assessments take place?

-The New York State ELA assessment will take place on: Wednesday, March 25 and Thursday, March 26.
-The New York State Math assessment will take place on: Wednesday April 22 and Thursday, April 23 (THIS IS A CHANGE FROM THE RED/WHITE CALENDAR) ,
+The New York State ELA assessment will take place on: Tuesday, April 20.
+The New York State Math assessment will take place on: Tuesday, May 4.

 3. How have the New York State 3-8 Assessments changed?

-- These assessment results are not linked to teacher and principal evaluations
+- Assessment results are not linked to teacher or school evaluations

 4. When will parents receive the test results?